 User guide v2.x

-Scan Station Tool is an Assistant for the massive scanning of documents, it also allows to convert to PDF, upload to the OpenKM repository and add metadata.
+Scan Station Tool assists with bulk scanning of documents; it also allows conversion to PDF, uploading to the OpenKM repository, and adding metadata.

 OpenKM Server Configuration